mciwing/mciwing.github.io/docs/data-science/algorithms/index.md

 >
 > [Cambridge Dictionary](https://dictionary.cambridge.org/de/worterbuch/englisch/algorithm)

-In data science/machine learning, algorithms are used to solve problems such as modelling data to make prediction for unseen data or clustering data to find patterns.
+In data science/machine learning, algorithms are used to solve problems, such as modelling data to make predictions for unseen data, or clustering data to find patterns.

-The following chapters will introduce you to the most common algorithms, like linear and logistic regression, decision trees, and k-means clustering.
+The following chapters will introduce you to common algorithms, like linear and logistic regression, decision trees, and k-means clustering.
 We will explore the theory as well as practical examples.
-First, we establish two main categories of algorithms: supervised and unsupervised learning.
+In this chapter, we establish two main concepts in machine learning: supervised and unsupervised learning.

 ## Supervised Learning